alimid/Workshop-in-Reponsible-AI/README.md

 Download this repository and unzip.

-To run the workshop, first create a cirtual environment.
+To run the workshop, first create a virtual environment.
 Open Anaconda prompt and write the following commands:

 conda create --name rai_ws
 conda activate rai_ws